 Event Processing Policy¶

 Actions taken by event processor for any specific event are determined by a set of rules called Event Processing Policy.

 Every rule has two parts - matching part (called Condition in the rule configuration dialog), which determines if the rule is appropriate for the current event, and action part, which determines actions to be taken for matched events.

 Each event passes through all rules in the policy, so if it matches more than one rule, actions specified in all matched rules will be executed.
-You can change this behavior by setting Stop Processing flag for the rule.
+You can change this behavior by setting Stop Processing flag actual the rule.
 If this flag is set for a rule and that rule is matched, processing of current event will be stopped.

 You can create and modify Event Processing Policy using